jessepav/lacygoill-wiki-backup/vim/vim9.md

     one
     two

-But the block must be at the very beginning; that is, you can't nest the autocmd:
+But the block must be at the very beginning of the `{cmd}` argument.
+That is, we can't nest the autocmd:
 ```vim
 vim9script
 autocmd CursorHold * autocmd SafeState * ++once {